 “Why does my car smell like burning oil?”

 While it’s a stressful situation to be in, it’s incredibly common to have a car that smells like burning oil, especially as it gets older.
-What causes an oil leak though; and is it dangerous to leave an oil leak unattended?
+With that said, what causes an oil leak; and is it dangerous to leave an oil leak unattended?

 First and foremost, an oil leak is exactly what it sounds like, where oil from the motor or gearbox escapes and does its absolute best to cover everything in sight.
-While this might be normal operation for a Land Rover, it’s not the way the engine was designed and is often caused by damage to a gasket or seal.
+While this might be normal operation for a Land Rover (that's an inside joke), it’s not the way the engine was designed and is often caused by damage to a gasket or seal.

 In most cars, gaskets and seals are used to create an oil-tight mating between 2 parts of the motor.
 These seals are usually made out of a rubber, cork or paper-like material which becomes brittle over time.
-As the material becomes brittle and the motor heats up and cools down over and over, these seals begin to crack, allowing oil to pass by.
+As the motor heats up and cools down over and over and the material becomes brittle, these seals begin to crack, allowing oil to pass by.

 While seals and gaskets may seem like a small aspect of a car, we rely on them for many important functions (as anyone who has blown a head gasket will tell you).
 When a seal is damaged and begins to leak, the fluid it was holding hostage will escape and usually drip downwards, covering anything and everything in its path.